PocketDad/PocketDad.github.io/evaluation.md

 * <b>Add Task</b> - The user should be able to navigate to the list tasks screen, fill out the add task form, and see their new task added to the list tasks screen.
 * <b>Edit Task</b> - The user should be able to navigate to an individual task’s screen, fill out the edit task form, and see their changes.
 * <b>Send Chat</b> - The user should be able to navigate to the chat screen and interact with the AI dad.
-* <b>Change Display Settings</b> - The user should be able to navigate to the settings page and change the settings.
+* <b>Change Display Settings</b> - The user should be able to navigate to the settings page and change the application's theme.
 * <b>Add a Friend</b> - The user should be able to navigate to the discover users page and add a user as a friend.
 * <b>Add Item</b> - The user should be able to navigate to the items page and add an item.
 * <b>Edit Item</b> - The user should be able to navigate to the items page and edit an item.